 Any discussion of the origins of pi must begin with an experiment involving circles that we can all try.
 Take any circle at all and take the length of the circumference—which is the length around—and measure it in terms of the diameter, which is the length across.
 You will end up with three diameters and just a little bit more, and if you look closely, it’s a little bit more than 1/10 of the way extra.
 This experiment shows us that that ratio of the circumference to the diameter is going to be a number that’s around, or a little bit bigger than, 3.1.
 No matter what the size of the circle is, the circumference is slightly greater than three times its diameter.

 This is a transcript from the video series Zero to Infinity.
 Watch it now, on The Great Courses.

-We’ve given this fixed, constant value a name, and we call it π.
-So, let’s say this more precisely.
+This fixed, constant value was given a name, and we call it π.
+How do we say it more precisely?
 The number π is defined to equal the ratio of the circumference of any circle to its diameter across.
 This ratio is constant.
-No matter what size of circle we try this with, that number will be always the same.
+No matter what size of the circle we try this with, that number will be always the same.
 It begins 3.141592653589, and it keeps going.

-We’ll first take a look at the early history of π and the ancient struggle to pin down its exact value—first, a word about the symbol π.
-We use the Greek letter π for this number, because the Greek word for “periphery” begins with the Greek letter π.
-Now, the periphery of a circle was the precursor to the perimeter of a circle, which today we call circumference.
-The symbol π first appears in William Jones’s 1709 text A New Introduction to Mathematics.
-The symbol was later made popular by the great 18th-century Swiss mathematician Leonhard Euler around 1737.
+The symbol π comes from the Greek letter π, because the Greek word for “periphery” begins with the Greek letter π.
+The periphery of a circle was the precursor to the perimeter of a circle, which today we call circumference.
+The symbol π first appears in William Jones’s 1709 text A New Introduction to Mathematics, and the symbol was later made popular by the great 18th-century Swiss mathematician Leonhard Euler around 1737.